All Articles

 If you’re buying a used car, make sure to update the V5C logbook and inform the DVLA about your eligibility.

-Blue Badge and Car Tax: Having a Blue Badge does not automatically make you eligible for car tax discounts; eligibility is based on your benefits.
+- Having a Blue Badge does not automatically qualify you for a road tax exemption.

 Check Which Vehicles are Exempt from Car Tax